 The design features a plastic frame with metal reinforcement.
-In the headband, we find two paddings, which are combined with the ample padding of the earpiece provided by the acoustic viscoelastic.
+In the headband, we find two paddings combined with the ample padding of the earpiece provided by the acoustic viscoelastic.

-These ensure that extended listening can be done in considerable comfort.
-The swivel feature on the ear cups adds some versatility as it makes listening with just one ear quite easy.
+These ensure that you can do extended listening with considerable comfort.
+The swivel feature on the ear cups adds some versatility, making listening with just one ear quite easy.

-For the budget studio, this is certainly a set of headphones that you can use for mixing sessions.
+This headset offers volume control mounted on a detachable cable.
+The budget studio is a set of headphones you can use for mixing sessions.

 7. Tascam TH-03 Best Budget Studio Headphones for Under $100

-If you were to look at the specs of the TASCAM TH-03 studio headphones for under $100 are some of the best I’ve seen.
-I was able to review them and found out why they are so good and why you shouldn’t be afraid to buy them.
+You were to look at the specs of the TASCAM TH-03 studio headphones for under $100.
+They are some of the best headphones I’ve seen.
+I reviewed them and found out why they are so good and why you shouldn’t be afraid to buy them.

 You would find that they are made from the most durable materials and also feature very soft and comfortable ear cups.
-It also features the TASCAM TH-02 controller which has been developed in such a way that it does not cause distortion or other unwanted sounds when used.
+It also features the TASCAM TH-02 controller, which has been developed so that it does not cause distortion or other unwanted sounds when used.

-The TASCAM TH-03 best headphones for 100 dollars and also come with an easy-to-set-up remote control and even feature a built-in microphone for easy use.
+The TASCAM TH-03 are the best headphones for 100 dollars and also come with an easy-to-set-up remote control and a built-in microphone for easy use.

 What are Studio Headphones?

-It’s important to understand what studio headphones are this will help ensure you are purchasing the correct model.
-To help, we’ll compare studio headphones to DJ headphones; a popular rival.
+It’s important to understand what studio headphones are; this will help ensure you purchase the correct model.
+To help, we’ll compare studio headphones to DJ headphones, a popular rival.

-There are some pretty obvious differences between DJ headphones and studio headphones, which means setting up what you need should be a piece of cake.
+There are some obvious differences between DJ and studio headphones, which means setting up what you need should be a piece of cake.

-In short, DJ headphones are designed for DJing; They feature a range of different technicalities that make mixing and playing seamlessly.
+In short, DJ headphones are designed for DJing; They feature various technicalities that make mixing and playing seamless.

-Many people prefer to listen to music on studio headphones for this reason, as they provide an authentic experience.
+Many people prefer to listen to music on studio headphones because they provide an authentic experience.